Yes! The best time to shoot! Really! No kidding! lol

 I’m a big fan of bright, overcast days–especially for people photography.
 No high-noon dark eye sockets.
 Just set the color temperature and go.
 Photogenic and willing friends make great subjects, as you can see in this family gallery and the pic below.

-If the web were a place where bandwidth was freely unlimited, I’d put up very large picture files for you to view on a desktop photo editor that shows beautiful, well lit eyes!
+If the web was a place with free, unlimited bandwidth, I’d put up very large picture files for you to view on a desktop photo editor that shows beautiful, well lit eyes!
 This is especially important in close-ups of the face.
-But as is you can see the even the light (click to view a larger image or view the full gallery).
+But as is you can see the even light (click to view a larger image or view the full gallery).
 Bright, scattered light does a really neat trick with photographic subjects: it’s called even-illumination, eyes and all 🙂

 The next time you look outside and it’s a decent overcast day, get out and make some great pictures – you’re going to love the results 😀